bardiamdn/MeetPulse/README.md

 If you encounter any issues:

 1. Check the [Issues](../../issues) page for existing solutions
-2. Create a new issue with detailed information
+2. Create a new issue at https://github.com/bardiamdn/MeetPulse/issues with detailed information
 3. Include error messages, browser console logs, and steps to reproduce

 ## 🎉 Acknowledgments